 Appendix I: Topics for Successful Practices

-The following is a list of topics which the USG could encourage countries to consider when developing national or regional emergency communications preparedness and response plans.
-The ACICIP International Disaster Response Subcommittee has agreed to undertake a compilation or repository of existing information resources including best practices, case studies, and guidelines on these topics to serve as a reference tool for USG and other countries.
+The following is a list of topics which it is recommended that the USG encourage countries to consider when developing national or regional emergency communications preparedness and response plans.

 Appendix II – ICT Disaster Assessment Checklist Model